Please note that the visitor centre including the shop and cafe will be closed on Wednesday 1st October.

 Dogs

-Other dogs on a lead permitted on red trail only.
+Dogs on a lead are only permitted on the red Sayers Breck path.

 When to visit